birdsoup/Chase-Morgan/README.md

-Makes memes with OCR, cosine similarity, and markov chains.
+Generates memes with OCR, cosine similarity, and markov chains.

 To use: